 Big Ten fines MSU $100K, reprimands Mich for tunnel melee

-ANN ARBOR, Mich.
-(AP) The Big Ten has disciplined Michigan State and Michigan for their roles in stadium tunnel altercations that led to seven Spartans being charged with crimes.
+ANN ARBOR, Mich. – The Big Ten has disciplined Michigan State and Michigan for their roles in stadium tunnel altercations that led to seven Spartans being charged with crimes.

 The Big Ten is also reprimanding Michigan for not providing adequate protection for both teams as they left the playing surface.